• Free shipping on all orders

 A Popular Feeding Method

 A popular feeding method for these little frogs is to feed them on Monday, Wednesday, and Friday.
-If you do this, feed them a little more than usual on Mondays to make up for the weekend days when no food was provided.
+If you do this, feed them a little more than usual on Mondays to make up for the weekend days when no food is provided.

 In terms of how much to feed them, they’ll be full after about 20 minutes of eating.
 After roughly 20 minutes, remove uneaten food from the tank to avoid overfeeding the African dwarf frogs and to avoid good rotting in the tank.